Zhihai Qu

 Zhihai is highly self-motivated and capable of working both independently and collaboratively with his colleagues.
 He enjoys engaging in discussions with people from various fields and excels at asking questions, often leading to new topics for future research.
 Zhihai has a strong reputation among colleagues from diverse perspectives.
 However, he is not without flaws; sometimes, he spends too much time on a single area in his quest to satisfy his curiosity.
 When this happens, a stop button should be pressed.

 After working in the company, where he was also an algorithm developer, he believes that he is still passionate about doing more interesting and realistic research.
 He believes that solely publishing more work may not make the world better, but good work can.
 Academic research and practical implementation are both important for the world.
-Currently, he is seeking a postdoctoral position.

 Distributed systems with adversaries Security is an important problem UAV formation